Michelleeby/pAIr/README.md

 >>  HeLlO, WoRlD!
 ```

+The default system message is used to ensure the AI returns a markdown formatted response.
+This default message is:

+> You are a helpful assistant.
+You ALWAYS format your response as proper Markdown, including code blocks, headers, links, bold, and italics.
+You ALWAYS specify the language of a code block.
+You NEVER consider Markdown formatted text to be code.

+You might consider appending this message to your custom system message to ensure the AI formats its responses in an expected way.

-### Train Tokenizer
+### Train the tokenizer

-You can train the tokenizer with your own chat logs.
+You can train the tokenizer with your own chat logs (or any other data).

-Without a `chat.log` file on the os or without another trained model file defined, the code will default to training from the `sample-training-data.log` file [provided in this repository](https://github.com/Michelleeby/pAIr/blob/4f4dd9779891d7e86eac40f99c4955800709f027/sample-training-data.log).
+The code will default to training from the `sample-training-data.log` file [provided in this repository](https://github.com/Michelleeby/pAIr/blob/4f4dd9779891d7e86eac40f99c4955800709f027/sample-training-data.log) on pAIr first use.
 If you have other data you want to train the tokenizer with, set the `TRAINING_DATA_PATH` environment variable to the path of the file.
 Its assumed the data is something like a chat log with alternating messages and markdown code blocks.
-To change the model file you load (or save to), set the `MODEL_PATH` environment variable to the path of the model file.
+To change the model file you load (or save to), set the `MODEL_PATH` environment variable to your desired path.
 If your data is not in the format of alternating messages and code blocks, you can change the pattern string used to tokenize the data by setting the `PAT_STR` environment variable.

 For more info take a look at [__init__.py](https://github.com/Michelleeby/pAIr/blob/0ec83de1af0845f58f829b77c328c9253b6af9ff/__init__.py#L10-L13):